 You are far better off creating relationships and forming community with like-minded people than you’ll ever be living with the dream that one day you’ll do it all yourself.
 Hone your skills, sure, but also be on the look out for others that share you dream.
 Because, you’ll need one another.

 Here on our acre homestead we are striving to slowly provide much of our produce, some poultry, and possibly some other meat (probably pork) at some point in the future.
 We’ve discovered that providing all of our milk needs is not worth the sacrifices we have to make at this point in our lives.
-We do hunt, and hope to provide enough venison for our freezer, but we also rely on outside sources for meat.
+We do hunt, and hope to provide enough venison for our freezer, but we also rely on local, outside sources for meat.

 We try to locally source some of our goods, but we still need things and always will.
 Even if we had 100 acres, we would still need help and community from beyond our family of five.